It all starts with your courageous commitment

 By registering for the Alzheimer’s Association Ride to End ALZ, you’ve committed to much more than a bike ride.
 You are now a part of a movement where 100 percent of the proceeds you contribute support Alzheimer’s research.
 Each dollar you raise directly impacts the Association’s ability to accelerate science toward methods of treatment and prevention for Alzheimer's and other dementias.

-Riders commit to making a registration donation of $150 and raising a required minimum fundraising amount (fundraising packages can be found here).
+Riders commit to making a registration donation and raising a required minimum fundraising amount.
+All of our fundraising commitment levels and benefits can be found here.

 We’re in this together